digbmc/cwd-toolkit/README.md

 ## Why use a Static Site?

-I know you might be tempted to close all of your tabs and pay for wordpress or square space at this point, but I promise that if you stick with this resource, you’ll get a lot out of learning how to build your own site with Jekyll, not to mention, it is free.
+Website performance is crucial when developing websites for ease-of-access across the digital divide.
+Quicker load times are critical when accessing the internet from low-bandwidth areas.
+Large files and dynamic rendering can significantly reduce a website's performance, so we aim to avoid them whenever possible.

-Website performance is a crucial factor when it comes to running websites.
-In this aspect, static sites are very fast by nature as they serve the same HTML without any dynamic rendering.
-Static sites are also relatively safer when it comes to security breaches as there is no database to breach and no server-side platform with unpatched vulnerabilities.
-Moreover, hosting static sites are very inexpensive and even free depending on an individual’s preferences.
-Static sites are also very flexible to work with as there is no limitation about building a site.
-On top of that, it is very easy to keep track of using version control systems like Git and Github.
+Static websites help us do just that.
+They load faster than dynamic sites because they only need to be rendered once, then, each time the site is loaded, it serves the same pre-rendered HTML without any dynamic rendering.
+Static sites also tend to be more secure as there is no database to breach and no server-side platform with unpatched vulnerabilities.
+Moreover, static sites are inexpensive to host and can even be hosted for free, depending on an individual’s preferences.
+Static sites can also be very flexible to work with as there is virtually no limitation to what you can build with them.
+Furthermore, it is easy to work collaboratively on a static site and keep track of changes using version control systems like Git and GitHub.

 ## Who are the creators?

-The CWD Toolkit was designed and developed by the Digital Scholarship Summer Fellows at Bryn Mawr College, Arlowe Willingham, Rafiun Haque, Cameron Boucher, and Adrianna Morsey with oversight from Alice McGrath, Karina Gonzalez, Chris Boyland, and Stella Fritzell.
-To learn more about our program, click here.
-The project was developed by students who often use digital scholarship in their studies and understand the importance of web accessibility and resources for digital scholarship.
+The Critical Web Design Toolkit was designed and developed by the 2022 Digital Scholarship Summer Fellows at Bryn Mawr College, Arlowe Willingham, Rafiun Haque, Cameron Boucher, and Adrianna Morsey, with oversight from Alice McGrath, Karina Gonzalez, Chris Boyland, and Stella Fritzell.
+You can learn more about our program on the [Digital Scholarship @ BMC website](https://digitalscholarship.blogs.brynmawr.edu/digital-scholarship-summer-fellows-program/).
+The project was developed by students who often engage with Digital Scholarship through their studies and who understand the importance of web accessibility and sustainability to the field of Digital Scholarship.

-### Our template is based on the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme on Jekyll.
-This template is also inspired by [The Reactor Room.](https://ds-pages.swarthmore.edu/reactor-room/)
+Our template is based on the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme, and it is inspired in part by [The Reactor Room](https://ds-pages.swarthmore.edu/reactor-room/), a digital scholarship project.

 ## Further resources:

-The resources we used while building our template are:
+Here is a list of helpful resources to reference while working with this template:

 - [Jekyll](https://jekyllrb.com/)